 Tiburon: Margaret Curran As in prior years, budget reserves of 20 percent are targeted as prudent for both budget programs to accommodate cash "dry periods" because the JPA revenue stream is bi-annual.
-During the past several years, it has been necessary to draw on budget reserves to cover HHWP's costs.
-It is estimated that FY 08-09 HHWP will not be within budget and will require to draw on reserves to cover costs.
+It is estimated that FY 08-09 HHWP will not be within budget and will require a draw on reserves to cover costs.
 This is a departure from HHWP cost leveling-off that began in FY 05-06.

-Based on the first six months of operation, it is estimated total current year HHW facilities net costs will be \$1,455,672, \$94,317 over the current budgeted amount.
 Overall, costs have increased in most areas with chief increases in waste disposal (\$65,648) and personnel costs (\$54,760).
 These increases are due to an increase in waste volume being brought to the facility, a cost of living adjustment increase, and filling two positions that had been vacant.

-To accommodate the cost overrun San Rafael Fire Department is requesting a \$94,317 budget adjustment for FY 08-09.
+To accommodate the cost overrun, the San Rafael Fire Department is requesting a \$94,317 budget adjustment for FY 08-09.
 This amount represents about one third of Budget Center 6.2 reserves.
 The proposed FY 09-10 Fee Schedule restores reserves back to 20% of the requested budget.

-The proposed FY-09-10 budget includes continuation of the JPA's zerowaste strategy development with funding for a Phase II.
+The proposed FY-09-10 budget includes continuation of the JPA's zerowaste strategy development with funding for Phase II.
 The FY 09-10 budget will require a 2% increase in tipping fees to fund the requested budget and have all the costs covered by tipping fees.
 Please note the following: